la2050/archive/_projects/2015/teach-kids-coding-with-minecraft.md

    LA Makerspace - $70,000
    Connected Camps - $30,000
-'How much do you think this will cost?
-If more than $100,000 – how will you cover the additional costs?': |- 60 workshop series; 825 Los Angeles students learning to code = $100,000

-   The camp and its curriculum will be facilitated in the form of a series of workshops that will be made available to kids all over Los Angeles.
-The workshops will be delivered either in-person or online depending on the resources available in each afterschool setting.
-The in-person workshop is best for those afterschool programs that do not have laptops or sufficient internet access.
-LA Makerspace will run the entire workshop series and provide coding counselors, Minecraft server memberships for all participants, and something called a Minecraft-in-a-Box kit (1 Minecraft server + 15 laptops).
-The online coding workshop is for facilities that have computers and sufficient internet access and want to focus on flexibility and providing their staff with professional development.

-   We are proposing that each in-person coding workshop series is composed of 4 2-hour workshops and that we would offer 35 instances of the series with 525 students.
-Each online coding workshop series is composed of 8, 1.5 hour workshops and we will offer 25 instances of this series with 300 students.
-'Please include a detailed budget of how you will use $100,000 to implement this project.': |- In-person coding camps:
-   Afterschool program provides learning space
-   LAM provides:
-   -Lead coding counselor+assistant coding counselor -Connected Camps curriculum+facilitator guides -Professional development for staff
-   -Minecraft (MC) server+15 laptops
-   -15 MC accounts
-   15 students per workshop series
-   4 weeks, 2 hrs per session
-   $1500 per workshop series for 15 students($100/student)
-   35 workshop series(525 students)*$1500=$52000

-   LAM Equipment
-   MC-in-a-Box kits (1 MC server+15 laptops+15 MC accounts)=$8500*2 kits=$1700

-   Online Coding Camps
-   Afterschool program provides learning space with computers and internet access.
-   Connected Camps provides:
-   -2 coding camp counselors instruct students online via MC+audio chat -12 MC accounts
-   -Access to safe, moderated MC server
-   -Professional development for staff
-   -Tech support
-   12 students per workshop series
-   8 weeks, 1.5 hr per session
-   $1200 per workshop series ($100/student)
-   25 workshop series(300 students)*1200=$30000
 How do you plan to scale the success of your proposal?: >- Ability to scale is built in to the basic premise of the proposal.
 With years of experience and a hotline to the network of connected learning proponents